FREE UK MAINLAND DELIVERY ON ORDERS OVER £50

 Pairings

-To pair with your Dear Stalker’s Pie, you'll want drinks that complement the rich, earthy flavours of the venison, mushrooms, and red wine filling, while balancing the creamy mashed potatoes and Parmesan topping.
+To pair with your Deer Stalker’s Pie, you'll want drinks that complement the rich, earthy flavours of the venison, mushrooms, and red wine filling, while balancing the creamy mashed potatoes and Parmesan topping.

 Wine: